dansmyers/ComputerOrganizationAndArchitecture/Notes/03f-Bitwise_Operators.md

 The **bitwise operators** in C are operators that are designed to manipulate a binary pattern at the bit level.
 That is, we think of the "+" operator (for example) of operating on two numerical values and the result is also a numerical value.
 However, the bitwise operators change the bit pattern of the variables.
 It is then up to the program to determine how to interpret the new bit pattern.

-In this class, we'll be focussing on the following bitwise operators:
+In this class, we'll be focusing on the following bitwise operators:
 * `>>` - right shift (arithmetic or sign-extending)
 * `>>>` - right sign (logical)
 * `<<` - left shift